The print and e-book versions of the book will be available from Amazon and elsewhere soon (est. early 2020)

 There is nothing wrong with you.
 You have plenty of willpower.
 I know how hard you try.
 You simply need the psychology tools to better understand how to motivate your brain.

-You may wish to subscribe to my blog newsletters to ensure you don’t miss out on a copy of The 21 day myth.
+You may wish to subscribe to my blog newsletters to ensure you don’t miss out on a copy plus you get to share in my exhilarating struggle (!) as I finish and publish this book.